CAMPING IN YOSEMITE NATIONAL PARK

 To reach Yosemite National Park from the Eastern Sierras, head north on 395 from June Lake, Mammoth, or Bishop.
 Or head south on 395 from Reno or Lake Tahoe.
 If you haven’t read our Eastern Sierras Road Trip blog, take a peek at that first!

 You’ll summit Tioga Pass, at almost 10,000ft, and enter the park through the Tioga Entrance.
-Keep in mind, Tioga Pass and Tioga Road both close in November and do not open up until June or later when the snow has been cleared.
+Keep in mind, Tioga Pass and Tioga Road both close by late October and do not open up until June or later when the snow has been cleared.

 In addition, both the Tioga Entrance and Tioga Road, in general, are much quieter compared to Yosemite Valley, and you can easily reach the following spots: